aruhant/siri-bhoovalaya/Readme.md

 ---
 ## Cleaned Halegannada wordlist with 200,000 words (Available)
-- Secondary clean-up and Polishing (coming soon)
 - Expanded comprehensive dictionary (coming soon)
 ---

 ## Partitioning a Sequence of Characters into Words (Available)
 This is one of the more challenging aspects.
 Word lists for ancient languages or historical forms of modern languages are scarce.
-Additionally:
+The following will improve accuracy:
 - Collaboration with language experts may be necessary to leverage grammatical constructs for better optimization.
 - Procuring literature from the era, especially digitized texts with selectable content, is ongoing to support this effort.
 ---